iot-for-all/iotc-ava-gateway/README.md

 1. Edit the `registryCredentials` section to add your Azure Container Registry and credentials.

 ### Build the code
-1. Use the VS Code terminal to run the docker login command.
+1. Use the VS Code terminal to run the docker login command so the docker push script can access your container registry.
 Use the same credentials that you provided in the deployment manifest for the modules.
+Remember, this can also be your own DockerHub container registry.
     ```
     docker login [your_registry_server].azurecr.io
     ```